rcrampton1/ServianTechChallenge/README.md

 AWS_DEFAULT_REGION = eu-west-1 (your selected region)
 ```

-You can place these in the `settings >> security >> secrets >> actions`
+You can place these in the `settings >> security >> secrets >> actions` as shown in the diagram

 ![readme_settings.png](readme_settings.png)

-3. Once all the above steps are complete, please go to the `Action Tab` you will have to enable workflows on the forked repo ,you will see a message like below - select `I understand my workflows, go ahead and enable them`
+4. Once all the above steps are complete, please go to the `Action Tab` to enable workflows on the forked repo.
+You will see a message as shown in the diagram below.
+Select `I understand my workflows, go ahead and enable them`

 ![readme_forked_message.png](readme_forked_message.png)

-4. Run the first provisioning script for terraform state, only needs to be run once (creating S3 bucket and Dynamodb table) 1. `Actions` >> `Workflows` >> 2. `Create-terraform-state-setup` >> `Run workflow` drop down >> `Run workflow`
+5. Run the first provisioning script for terraform state.
+This only needs to be run once (creating S3 bucket and Dynamodb table)
+   go to
+   1. `Actions` >> `Workflows` >> 2. `Create-terraform-state-setup` >> `Run workflow` drop down >> `Run workflow`

 ![readme_workflows.png](readme_workflows.png)

-4. Once you have successfully run the `Create-terraform-state-setup` you will see a new branch created with the s3 bucket and Dynamodb settings/names added to the `backend.tf` on branch `terraform-state-setup` create a branch from this repo and create a PR
+6. Once you have successfully run the `Create-terraform-state-setup` you will see a new branch created with the s3 bucket and Dynamodb settings added to the `backend.tf` on branch `terraform-state-setup`

+7. Create a new branch from `Create-terraform-state-setup` and create a PR

 ![readme_branch.png](readme_branch.png)

-5. If you are happy with the Terraform plan you can merge to master this will peform the `Terraform apply`
+8. If you are happy with the Terraform plan you can merge to master.
+This will peform the `Terraform apply`

 ![readme_githubbot.png](readme_githubbot.png)